The disabled property

 when_not: 'Manual proxy configuration'

-It means that the disabled property depends on the value of another variable.
+Here the disabled property depends on the value of another variable.
 The variable parameter allows you to define the name of the target variable on which the disabled property depends.

 • if proxy_mode is not 'Manual proxy configuration' it disables the manual family